filipvanlaenen/sharpen_pitest/README.md

 Elements                 :  0 /  6 (6, 0.0%)
 ```

-The option `-v` removes the classes with full coverage, so you can concentrate on what's hopefully a short list of
+The option `-s` removes the classes with full coverage, so you can concentrate on what's hopefully a short list of
 classes with surviving mutations.

 Next, try this: